Showing posts with label Other. Show all posts

 Chicken, fight like a robot!

 Robotz is a game I got on a cover disk; it was developed by P Fox of ProjectX and feels somewhat like a tactical version of Berzerk.
-Once again, we find ourselves in deep space on board a ship that has been invaded - by robots.
-As the last surviving crew member, we must eliminate them before they take over the ship.
+Once again, we find ourselves in deep space on board a ship that has been invaded by robots.
+As the last surviving crew member, we must eliminate them before they take over the ship!

 For a homebrew game, I adore the visuals that remind me of a cross between Xenon and Leavin' Teramis.
-The palette is gorgeously metallic and I adore the shadows that add depth to the scenario.
-All sprites are simple but nicely detailed and animated and I always giggle at our protagonist's legs as he walks.
-It's funny but nowhere near as entertaining as his "ouch" scream when losing a life!
+The palette is gorgeously metallic, and I adore the shadows that add depth to the scenario.
+All sprites are simple but nicely detailed and animated, and I always giggle at our protagonist's legs as he walks.
+It's funny, but nowhere near as entertaining as his "ouch" scream when losing a life!
 Why didn't he wear rubber gloves?

 Robotz is a cracking example of what lurks inside the Atari ST's public domain library.
 A stunningly stressful game with bundles of tension and anxiety.
 Yeah, Robotz is tough but tremendously addictive.
-Play it.

 Each level has a design that demands lots of time to master the tighter areas.